 On the Move

-As the great migration continues in the United States, young workers are flocking from the Northeast to the South and West.
-According to a Stateline analysis of projections, between 2010 to 2040, the population of working-age adults will decline in 16 states, most of which are in the Northeast and Midwest.
-Maine, Vermont and West Virginia will see their working-age populations drop more than 10 percent, while Connecticut, Illinois, Michigan, New Hampshire, Ohio, Pennsylvania, Rhode Island and Wisconsin will see theirs fall more than 5 percent.§ This ongoing population shift is leaving companies in the Midwest with fewer qualified workers than ever before.
+As the great migration continues in the United States, young workers are flocking from the Northeast and Midwest to the South and West.
+According to an analysis of projections by the University of Virginia Weldon Cooper Center, between 2010 and 2040, the population of prime working-age adults will decline in 18 states.
+West Virginia, Vermont, Maine, Illinois and Mississippi will see their working-age populations drop more than 10 percent, while New Mexico, Connecticut, Rhode Island, New Hampshire, Michigan, Pennsylvania and Ohio will see theirs fall by about 5 percent#.
+This ongoing population shift is leaving companies in the Midwest with fewer qualified workers than ever before.